How to Set the Right Price for Your Home in 2026

 Why Online Estimates Are Not a Pricing Strategy

-A professional CMA reviews the actual sales data, accounts for your home's specific condition and features, and incorporates what is actively pending in your micro-market right now.
+A professional CMA reviews actual sales data, accounts for your home's specific condition and features, and incorporates what is actively pending in your micro-market right now.
 That is the number that matters.

-How to Monitor the Market After You List — and When to Adjust
+How to Monitor the Market After You List -- and When to Adjust

 Frequently Asked Questions

-Drew Doran · Peninsula Real Estate
+Drew Doran -- Peninsula Real Estate

 Ready to Price Your Home Correctly?

-A data-driven CMA tailored to your specific address — not a Zestimate.
+A data-driven CMA tailored to your specific address -- not a Zestimate.
 Drew Doran provides strategic pricing guidance for sellers in Redwood City, Palo Alto, Atherton, and across the Peninsula.